Home / Nutrition / 5 Reasons To Eat Spruce Tips & 8 Ways To Use Them

 6. Season your soups, pastas, stews, curries etc. with chopped spruce tips.
 It is also a great way to enhance mineral absorption from grains and legumes.
 Recipe ideas: artichoke-bean stew, tortilla bowls.

-How to Pick Spruce Tips?
+How to Forage Spruce Tips Responsibly

 Here’s how it is advised to pick spruce tips: